iterate-ch/docs/_sources/CLI/index.md.txt

 You can edit remote files with your preferred editor on your local system using the `--edit` command.
 Use the optional `--application` option to specify the absolute path to the external editor you want to use.

+## Purge files in CDN with `--purge`

+Purge files in CloudFront or Akamai CDN for Amazon S3 or Rackspace CloudFiles connections.
+For example to invalidate all contents in a bucket run `duck --username AKIAIWQ7UM47TA3ONE7Q --purge s3:/github-cyberduck-docs/`

 ## Multiple transfer connections with `--parallel`

 Transfer files with multiple concurrent connections to a server.